-Women with overly large breasts often face multiple health problems, including unbearable back pain, shoulder pain, chafing, and limited physical activity.
+Women with overly large breasts often face multiple health problems, including unbearable back, neck and shoulder pain, chafing, numbness and tingling in the arms and hands, difficulty buying clothes and limited physical activity.
 A breast reduction surgery by Scottsdale, AZ board-certified plastic surgeon, Dr. John Williams, can be life changing and give women much more than just smaller and suppler breasts.
-Many receive relief from physical and emotional discomforts, an ability to exercise the way they want to, and clothing options they never had before.
+Many experience relief from physical and emotional discomforts, an ability to exercise the way they want, and clothing options they have never had before.
 By removing excess breast tissue and skin, the surgery can make your breasts more proportional to the rest of your body.
-The nipple will be repositioned and the areola size may be reduced, as well.
+The nipple will be repositioned and the areola size may be reduced as well.
 Some insurance companies may cover the cost of breast reduction surgery depending on the size of the breasts and the symptoms they cause.
 Dr. Williams and his caring staff can provide you with an individualized treatment plan and go over any questions you may have about the procedure.

 Breast Reduction Reviews

 "Words can not express how truly happy I am with my whole experience!
 I have wanted this surgery for years, but never thought I would actually voluntarily have someone cut me open.
 Trust in someone to do that is HUGE!
 Dr. Williams put me at ease immediately.
 After meeting and speaking with Dr. Williams I knew I was in good hands!
 He explained the whole process and everything I should expect (good and bad).
 If I had known about him before I wouldn’t have waited so long!
 His whole staff is fantastic, especially Adriana!
 Thank you for EVERYTHING!
 It’s been a month, I know I have a long way to go till I’m all healed, but I am already so very happy with the results!
 If you are looking for a great surgeon look no further!"- K.L. / Google / Sep 22, 2018